At a glance:

-It is found in older cats, of which the cause isn’t known, although cancers appear to be more common in older cats.
+- Age: Fibrosarcomas are common in older cats.
+The cause has not been established, although cancers more common in older cats.
 This is usually a single, irregularly shaped mass found on the trunk, legs, and ears.

-The use of vaccines is known to cause fibrosarcoma in rare cases, this is known as vaccine induced sarcoma or vaccinosarcoma.
+- Vaccinations: The use of vaccines is known to cause fibrosarcoma (vaccine induced sarcoma or vaccinosarcoma).
 Most commonly due to rabies and Feline Leukemia vaccines.
-The protocol for vaccinations now are to give the rabies vaccine in the rear right leg and the feline leukemia vaccine in the rear left leg, so if a fibrosarcoma does develop, the affected limb can be amputated.
+The protocol for vaccinations now is to give the rabies vaccine in the rear right leg and the feline leukemia vaccine in the rear left leg, so if a fibrosarcoma does develop, the affected limb can be amputated.
 The prevalence of VAS is 1:1000 – 1:10 000 for FeLV and rabies.
 These types of fibrosarcomas are commonly more aggressive.
 The cause of VAS is believed to be the adjuvant within the vaccination, this is a substance (usually aluminium) which keeps the killed virus in the localised area for a period of time in order to give the body the chance to stimulate an immune response.
 This can result in localised inflammation, and possibly the formation of a fibrosarcoma.

-Fibrosarcomas are rare to metastasise but often grow quite fast, they can be locally aggressive, infiltrating muscles and fascia (a thin tissue which encloses muscles and other organs).
+Fibrosarcomas are rare to metastasize but often grow quite fast, they can be locally aggressive, infiltrating muscles and fascia (a thin tissue which encloses muscles and other organs).

 Fibrosarcomas are most commonly located on the trunk, neck, legs, ears and oral cavity.
 Symptoms can vary depending on the location of the tumour but may include:

-Localised soft tissue swelling.
+- Localised soft tissue swelling.
 This may be firm, poorly circumscribed (irregular) and measure between 1-15cm.
-In advanced cases, the overlying skin may be ulcerated.
+Ulceration may develop in advanced cases.

 Your veterinarian will perform a complete physical examination and obtain a history from you.
 Some tests he may wish to perform include: